deepfence/YaraHunter/README.md

-# IocScanner
+# IOCScanner

 $ ./IOCScanner --help

-Usage of ./IacScanner:
+Usage of ./IOCScanner:
   -config-path string
     	Searches for config.yaml from given directory.
 If not set, tries to find it from IOCScanner binary's and current directory
   -debug-level string